bhaskarhadimanig/sfal-vsd/README.md

 ```
 ![44](https://github.com/user-attachments/assets/cb22f409-e860-4704-8302-cedd5dbc5bb3)

-The extracted file contain the information that is extracted various electrical parameters from the layout.<br>
+The extracted file contain the information of various electrical parameters that is extracted from the layout.<br>
 ![47](https://github.com/user-attachments/assets/94246ba9-2033-4789-aab9-b16d81afce9a)

 ### 2. Use ext file to create SPICE file.